US natgas holds near 2-week low as forecast for cold late November offsets record output

 Nov 10 (Reuters) - U.S. natural gas futures held near a two-week low on Friday as bullish forecasts for colder weather around the U.S. Thanksgiving holiday and record amounts of gas flowing to liquefied natural gas (LNG) export plants offset bearish forecasts for mild weather over the next 10 days or so and record output.

-That mild weather this week and next will limit heating demand and, along with record output, should allow utilities to keep injecting gas into storage through at least late November.
+That mild weather this week and next will limit heating demand and, along with record output, should allow utilities to keep injecting gas into storage through at least late November, analysts said.

-Front-month gas futures NGc1 for December delivery on the New York Mercantile Exchange were up 0.7 cents, or 0.2%, to $3.048 per million British thermal units (mmBtu) at 8:58 a.m.
-EST (1358 GMT).
-On Thursday, the contract closed at its lowest since Oct.
-25 for a third day in a row.
+Front-month gas futures NGc1 for December delivery on the New York Mercantile Exchange fell 0.8 cents to settle at $3.033 per million British thermal units (mmBtu), their lowest since Oct.
+25 for a fourth day in a row.

-For the week, the front-month was down about 13% after gaining about 11% last week.
-That would be the biggest weekly percentage decline since the contract lost about 16% during the week ended May 26.
+Analysts said the contract tested key psychological support at around $3 per mmBtu several times on Friday as it heads toward technically oversold territory.

-The U.S. Energy Information Administration (EIA) did not release its weekly gas storage report on Thursday due to a planned systems upgrade.
-EIA said it will resume its regular schedule next week.
+As the market starts to give up hope that the winter of 2023-2024 will be colder than normal, the premium of futures for 2025 NGCALYZ5 over 2024 NGCALYZ4 rose to a record 70 cents per mmBtu on Friday, the fourth daily all-time high in a row.
+Analysts expect prices to rise in 2025 as LNG export demand soars when several new plants enter service in the U.S., Canada and Mexico.

 Analysts forecast utilities pulled about 7 billion cubic feet (bcf) of gas out of storage for the first time this season as cold weather during the week ended Nov.
 3 prompted homes and businesses to crank up their heaters, before injecting about 45 bcf of gas back into storage with the return of milder weather this week.
 EIA/GASNGAS/POLL